h1l1ch/forkify-recipe-search-site/README.md

 * First time worked with **AJAX** and implemented **API calls** using *"axios"* library to send promises to the recipes server, fetching data and catching the errors.

-* Opened a new for me feature called **local storage**.
-Helps to store *favourite recipes* list information throughout multiple sessions locally in user's browser.
+* Opened a new (for me) feature called **local storage**.
+It helps to store *favourite recipes* list information throughout multiple sessions locally in user's browser.

 * Thoroughly used all *Next Generation* features of *ES6*, such as: